Charles E W Bean, Diaries, AWM38 3DRL 606/56/1 - August 1916 - Part 1

 but carrying pties now

-dwindling away to casualties.
+dwindling owing to casualties.

 Farm).

-7.40am 21 Bn Reinfts
+7.40am 21 Bn.
+Reinfts

 arrived.
-54 is held by [?]
+54 is held by m.g.

 & is very strong.
 Unable to

-state position of our men as
+state positn of our men as

 nearly all officers are casualties.